-- You have gone for more than 63 days without other drug coverage that is considered as good as Part D coverage.
+- You will receive permanent financial penalties if you have gone for more than 63 days without other drug coverage that is considered as good as Part D.

 What is the late enrollment penalty?

-For 2012 the national average premium is $31.
-So each month you go without coverage adds 31 cents (1 percent of $31) to your monthly premium.
-For example, if you sign up for Part D during open enrollment in November or December 2012, and you’ve been without creditable drug coverage for 20 months after first becoming eligible to join Part D, your penalty would be $6.20 a month or $74.40 over the year on top of your regular plan premiums.
-If the national average premium increases or reduced in 2014 and subsequent years, your penalty gets higher or lower also.
+For 2016 the national average premium is $34.10.
+So each month you go without coverage adds 34 cents (1 percent of $34) to your monthly premium.
+For example, if you signed up for Part D during open enrollment in November or December 2015 (so that coverage began on January 1, 2016), and you had been without creditable drug coverage for 20 months after first becoming eligible to join Part D, your penalty in 2016 would be $6.80 a month or $81.60 over the year on top of your regular plan premiums.
+If the national average premium increases or reduced in 2017 and subsequent years, your penalty gets higher or lower also.

 How can I avoid a late penalty?